American Animals: A True Crime Memoir by Eric Borsuk

 Borsuk and the three friends definitely experience privilege on a level many white males do – not having to work, half-assing their way through school, interactions with police that don’t’ end in death, the fact that they committed this crime and were able to write a book and a movie on the experience when others would likely still be sitting in prison, and so on.

-READ THIS NEXT Scythe by Neal Shusterman
+READ THIS NEXT The Project by Courtney Summers

 Borsuk is clearly intelligent as that’s obvious just through his writing and his thought processes, he has a moral compass (he takes care of his roommate’s dog, Dixie), and, overall, I think this was just a ridiculous idea that one friend brought up as a joke likely and it just snowballed and it’s easy to get caught up in an idea when other people are involved.